-This Dog Food Calculator can help you estimate the proper serving size for your pet.
-It’s based upon a scientific study1 published by a respected veterinary research institute.
+The Dog Food Calculator below can help you estimate the proper serving size for your pet.
+It’s based upon a study published by a respected veterinary institute.1

-The Dog Food Calculator was designed to be used for adult dogs only — not for puppies.
+The Dog Food Calculator was designed for adult dogs only — not for puppies.
 And it should never be used for pregnant or lactating females.

 Small to medium breeds may be considered adults after about six months of age.

-But large and giant breeds shouldn’t be fed as adults until they reach somewhere around one to two years — depending upon the breed.3
+However, large and giant breeds shouldn’t be fed as adults until they reach around one to two years — depending upon the breed.3

 Older dogs have significantly lower energy needs than younger ones.
 So, it’s easy for them to put on extra weight.